pantrypoints/sp/content/en/research/countries/china/xi/chapter-11.md

 Promoting social construction, continuously improving the well-being of the people, and building a stable and orderly social environment are the proper meanings of adhering to and developing socialism with Chinese characteristics.
 In the new era of socialism with Chinese characteristics, unremitting efforts to ensure and improve people's livelihood and strengthen and innovate social governance are important contents of promoting the development of the cause of the Party and the country, and are of great significance to realizing the "two centenary goals" and realizing the Chinese dream of the great rejuvenation of the Chinese nation.

-1. The Communist Party of China has made historic and major achievements in promoting social construction
+1. The CCP has made historic and major achievements in promoting social construction

-It is the unshirkable responsibility of the Communist Party of China to attach importance to social construction, continuously improve the material and cultural living standards of the masses, and promote all-round human development.
+It is the unshirkable responsibility of the CCP to attach importance to social construction, continuously improve the material and cultural living standards of the masses, and promote all-round human development.